esculap/qa-assignment-seenons/README.md

 ## TO DO

-Add step with email service to check full register flow.
+Add step with test email service to check full register flow. https://mailsac.com/ could be used here or test gmail account.